Irma (Ear-ma) H.

 Collaborations

-I have presented selected scenes from my play at various ERG meetings, including Gannett Newspapers, Facebook, Lawrence Berkeley National Laboratory, and the Norwest Center (Seattle).
-These are followed by various forms of group engagement such as Q&A or panel discussions.
+I have presented selected scenes from my play at various ERG meetings, including Gannett Newspapers, Facebook, Lawrence Berkeley National Laboratory, and the Northwest Center (Seattle).
+These frame the group engagement sessions, such as Q&A or panel discussions that follow.

 I'm deeply committed to mentoring and often speak to students who participate in college and law school preparedness programs.
-Throughout my various careers, I have mentored scores of students, young lawyers, community activists, writers, and academics.
+Throughout my career (law, journalism, theater), I have mentored scores of students, young lawyers, community activists, writers, and academics.

 Awards